Consumer Bad Credit Guide

 If you have a bad credit history, a FHA mortgage might be the way to go for your home loan and get a low fixed interest rate.
 Every year FHA helps thousands of first-time home buyers just like you move into the house of their dreams.
 A home is an investment, it can save you money and it's a place to live and raise children.
 The FHA wants all Americans to have an opportunity to enjoy the benefits of owning a home.

 Buying a home is not nearly as hard as you might think.
-FHA is aware that many first-time home buyers may have had some financial problems in the past and don't have a lot of money saved.
+FHA is aware that many first-time home buyers may have had some past financial problems and don't have a lot of money saved.
 That doesn't mean you can't buy a home.
 Because FHA insures your mortgage, lenders are more willing to give loans with lower qualifying requirements, making it easier for you to qualify (or get approval).
-Even if you have had credit problems such as bankruptcy, it is easier for you to qualify for an FHA loan than a conventional loan.
+Even if you have had credit problems such as bankruptcy, it is easier for you to qualify for a FHA loan than a conventional loan.
 FHA has a low 3% down payment requirement, and that money can come from a family member, employer or charitable organization.
 Many other conventional loans will not allow this.

 To find out more on FHA loans, use the search below to find and contact a real estate professional or a free or low cost HUD approved housing counseling agency to help you evaluate your loan potential.
 A real estate professional or a housing counseling agency will know what kinds of mortgages lenders are offering and local down payment help and can help you choose a lender with a program that might be right for you.